sea-protocol/seaprotocol/README.md

 # seaprotocol
-Sea protocol is the ultimate DEX base on order-book & AMM on Aptos & Sui.

 We believe anybody has the right to trade any asset anywhere, anytime!

+Sea protocol is an ultimate DEX base on order-book & AMM, currently being developed on the Aptos & Sui blockchain.Sea protocol leverages the hyper parallelization of Aptos/Sui to bring incredible speed,reliability, and cost-effectiveness to decentralized trading.

 **Be the voice of freedom.
 Bank the unbanked.
 Speak for the silenced.**